 Where the design community meets.

-Sunnyvale, CA Sr. Visual Designer Joined over 6 years ago
+Sunnyvale, CA Sr. Visual Designer Joined almost 7 years ago

 lol did you read the full post?
 It states the difference

 In short, a dribbble designer is someone who is putting together designs for only their design aesthetics for likes/praise VS providing a functional, realistic design with clear user intentions.

 This was my thinking as well, looking for a company that plays hard to get and has some presence of value or mission.
 My issue with that is wouldn't they be less likely to hire someone with purely product and no agency experience?

 Luckily i've dealt with selling/presenting to partners so in those instances i'm very confident though I will need to remember to focus my vocab to client speak.